-Sedimentation occurs when wind or water runoff carries soil particles from an area, such as a farm field or stream bank, and transports them to a water body, such as Garrison Creek.
-Excessive sedimentation clouds the water which covers fish spawning areas and food supplies; and clogs the gills of fish.
+Sedimentation occurs when wind or water runoff carries soil particles from an area, such as a farm field or stream bank, and transports them to a water body, such as Lick Creek.
+Excessive sedimentation clouds the water covering fish spawning areas and food supplies while clogging the gills of fish.
 In addition, other pollutants like phosphorus, pathogens, and heavy metals are often attached to the soil particles and wind up in the water with the sediment.
-Common field erosion in the Garrison Creek watershed occurs in the following forms: gully erosion, sheet erosion, and rill erosion (see Figure 6-9)
+Common field erosion in the Lick Creek watershed occurs in the following forms: gully erosion, sheet erosion, and rill erosion (see Figure 6-9)

 If livestock are allowed uncontrolled access to streams, severe bank erosion can result (Figure 6-10).
-This can lead to loss of topsoil, sediment-laden waters, as well as an increase of livestock fecal matter in water sources.
+This can lead to loss of topsoil, sediment-laden waters as well as an increase of livestock fecal matter inputs.

-Figure 6-10: Streambank Erosion resulting from livestock
+Figure 6-10: Streambank erosion resulting from livestock